Aquatic Nuisance Species FAQs

 Legally, the acts of pulling plugs, draining, and removing vegetation must occur right on the boat ramp itself or in the immediate parking lot area.
 Fish cleaning stations located immediately adjacent to parking lots are also acceptable IF not signed as prohibited (some nonpaved areas do not allow draining to prevent excessive mud creation).
 Please be considerate to other boaters and traffic by using parking lot areas to perform these actions at high-traffic locations.

 How do I properly drain to comply with regulations?

 Drain all water (pull all plugs, pull stand pipes, etc.) back into the waterbody (immediate area) from which it originated.
 This must be done at the ramp or parking lot before you leave.
 You don’t have to run your motor dry, but lower the motor to let gravity drain the lower unit, then raise to transport.
 The intake screen should also be inspected and free of aquatic vegetation.

-Some special ANS rules were implemented specifically for the Red River.
+Some special ANS rules are now implemented specifically for waters that are now infested with zebra mussels?
 What are the specific rules and why did this occur?

-Adult zebra mussels were discovered in the Red River in 2015, and today they are widespread throughout the river in North Dakota.
+Adult zebra mussels were discovered in the Red River in 2015, and in Lake Ashtabula in 2019.
 Because of this, additional restrictions were put in place.

 How can I transport game fish I caught?

 The best option is to bring ice in a cooler to transport your fish to a fish cleaning station or home.
 You can also keep your fish in your livewell as long as all water is drained.
 Water used in livewells may contain microscopic ANS larvae or seeds, so the regulations to drain apply to livewells the same as any other areas such as bilges that may hold water.

 Similarly, game fish cannot be transported in a bucket of water.
 Only live legal aquatic bait may be transported in containers of water 5 gallons or less (except from the Red River, where no water may be transported).